mmeyer2k/mmeyer2k.github.io/_posts/2018-12-13-circleci-shallow-clone-large-repo.md

             # get shallow clone of single repo branch for speed purposes
             git clone --depth=1 --single-branch -b $CIRCLE_BRANCH git@github.com:$CIRCLE_USERNAME/$CIRCLE_PROJECT_REPONAME "/$CIRCLE_PROJECT_REPONAME"
 ```

+### Notes
+- only has github ssh key
+- checks out code to /[repo name] which may or may not work for you